 Having an opportunity to create such an uplifting environment was wonderful.
 The buzz that you have as adults when you have an opportunity to pass on skills, share your passion and give something away.
 It wasn’t a hardship.
 Going with your talents and sharing your passion!

 The All in Award was created by Mencap with funding from Vanquis Bank.
 The Linking Network recruited the schools to the programme and have written this case study to share the learning.

-Nahida Nazir with Linda Cowie and Jean Whitaker (Primary) and Azam Ali (Secondary), with Linda Cowie, Meg Henry, Carly Moran and Liz Firth, The Linking Network
+Nahida Nazir with Linda Cowie and Jean Whitaker (Primary) and Azam Ali with Meg Henry and Liz Firth, The Linking Network